moby/moby/docs/sources/use/basics.rst

   # Run an interactive shell in the ubuntu image,
   # allocate a tty, attach stdin and stdout
   # To detach the tty without exiting the shell,
-  # use the escape sequence Ctrl-p + Ctrl-q
+  # use the escape sequence Ctrl-P + Ctrl-Q
   # note: This will continue to exist in a stopped state once exited (see "docker ps -a")
   sudo docker run -i -t ubuntu /bin/bash

 .. _bind_docker:

-Bind Docker to another host/port or a Unix socket
+Bind Docker to Another Host/Port Or a Unix Socket
 -------------------------------------------------

 .. warning:: Changing the default ``docker`` daemon binding to a TCP